project-ida/two-state-quantum-systems/src/excitation-transfer.md

 ## Simulation

+We are going simulate the system described by $H$ above and see whether we can observe an indirect excitation transfer event from
-Excitation transfer in the context of our tensor product notation would correspond to the following change of state
+$| 0,0,1> \rightarrow | 0,1,0> $.
+In the context of our tensor product notation, we will be looking for a change of state vector like this:
 $$
  \begin{bmatrix}
  0    \\